LTER-LIFE/FDFDT-Manual/docs/04-Describe-data.md

 -   Where has the data been collected?

 -   Licencing information: How can others use your data?
-To find out more about different licences, see section Licencing.
+To find out more about different licences, see section [Licencing](#Licencing)

 -   Changes in the data or updates should ideally also be recorded in the README

+- Do different tables within a file and/or different files in the dataset link to each other?
+If yes, a short description of how they link (e.g., by which identifier)

 **For tabular data**: